appsmithorg/appsmith-docs/website/docs/reference/widgets/button-group/README.md

 <dd>

-Displays a list of available items.
-You can rearrange the items and configure them by clicking on the ⚙️ gear icon.
-See the [Button](/reference/widgets/button-group/buttons) reference guide for configuring items.
+Specify the buttons available in the group.
+You can rearrange the buttons and configure them by clicking the gear icon ⚙️.
+See the [Buttons](/reference/widgets/button-group/buttons) reference guide for configuring individual buttons in the group.

 </dd>